News

 You should drink at least 8-10 glasses of water.

-The good hydration of the body relieves the symptoms of allergies.
+Good hydration of the body relieves the symptoms of allergies.

 Bottled water and tap water in most cases contain acids, which are associated with allergies.